Holidays made merrier after NEX layaway balances paid

-NEX patrons had an early holiday surprise when their layaway balances, totaling nearly $53,500 were paid off by the non-profit organization, Pay Away the Layaway, Inc. For the second year in a row, celebrity Montel Williams, a prior U.S. Marine and U.S. Navy Lt.
-Cmdr., surprised patrons at NEX Norfolk, Virginia; NEX San Diego; and NEX Pearl Harbor with the news.
+Military families at several NEX locations had an early holiday surprise when their layaway balances were paid off.
+In all, 700 families at NEX Norfolk, Virginia; NEX San Diego; NEX Pearl Harbor; NEX Charleston, South Carolina; and NEX Orlando, Florida, had their layaway balances totaling nearly $133,000 paid by the non-profit organization Pay Away the Layaway, Inc. Celebrity Montel Williams, a prior U.S. Marine and U.S. Navy Lt.
+Cmdr., and Ulysees Gilbert III, a linebacker with the Pittsburgh Steelers, surprised the patrons with the news via a video.

+Customers at NEX Norfolk, Virginia, were happy to receive the good news that their layaways had been paid.
+“I have five kids … you always see this on TV, but you never think it’ll happen to you,” said Navy spouse, Albertine Griffin.
+“I thought (NEX Norfolk) was calling me because I missed a payment!”

+As part of this year’s surprise, families at NEX Charleston and NEX Norfolk had their layaways paid in full by Pay Away the Layaway, Inc., and its featured sponsor, Carolina Panthers running back, Christian McCaffrey.

 |Date Taken: